neophob/PixelController/README.md

 ### How to use PixelInvaders.net

 PixelController allows you to network enable the PixelInvaders panels.
 See my [Blog post](http://neophob.com/2013/02/use-a-rpi-to-make-a-network-enabled-pixelcontroller/) for details.
-Here is the quickguide:
+Here is the Quick Guide:

 * Install ser2net on your RPi
 * configure ser2net: `5333:raw:500:/dev/ttyACM0:115200 8DATABITS NONE 1STOPBIT`